-Indicator 4: Number of short term jobs
+Indicator 4: Number of new short-term positions/jobs

-A job that has been created as a result of the project, which will exist for a finite period of time (less than 12 months in duration) and does not offer a permanent contract to the participant.
+A new position/job that has been created as a result of the project, which will exist for a finite period of time (less than 12 months in duration) and does not offer a permanent contract to the beneficiary (e.g., construction work, technical assistance, etc.).
+The position/job is not expected to exist beyond the funding period and may be supported by Jobs Fund grant funds.